 Sequencing viral genome isolates and creating phylogenetic trees

-Sequencing a viral genome, such as SARS-CoV-2, requires isolating the viral RNA, reverse transcribing it into DNA, and then performing multiple amplification steps using primers.
+Sequencing a viral genome requires isolating the viral RNA, reverse transcribing it into DNA, and then performing multiple amplification steps using primers.

 This results in a library of sequences amplified from the virus which are then purified and must be accurately quantified prior to sequencing.
 Finally, the DNA library is sequenced, the sequences are aligned, and the full genome annotated.

-In the paper, “Phylogenetic analysis of the first four SARS‐CoV‐2 cases in Chile”, the authors studied the complete genome of the first four cases of SARS-CoV-2 in Chile from patients who had traveled to Europe and Southeast Asia.
+In a recent paper, the authors have studied the complete genome of the first four patients in Chile who have been infected by the novel virus after their travels from Europe and Southeast Asia.

 The quantification of the viral DNA libraries was done using PerkinElmer’s VICTOR® NivoTM multimode plate reader prior to sequencing.

 The VICTOR Nivo multimode plate reader is a flexible, compact benchtop system with a dynamic filter wheel for measurement of fluorescent wavelengths and the option of either filters or a spectrometer for absorbance measurements.
 It is well-suited to determine the concentration of dsDNA.